11 Oct Feed the Mouse

 Since the brain is integrated, avoiding, approaching, and attaching are accomplished by its parts working together.
 Nonetheless, each of these functions is particularly served and shaped by the region of the brain that first evolved to handle it.

 In this three-part series, the previous JOT – pet the lizard – was about how to soothe and calm yourself.
 This affects your brain as a whole, including its most ancient structures and the management of perhaps the first emotion of all: fear.
-This JOT continues the series by focusing on how to help you feel rewarded, satisfied, and fulfilled: in a word, fed – which also engages your brain as a whole, with a particular focus on its subcortical regions that emerged mainly during the mammalian stage of evolution.
+This JOT continues the series by focusing on how to help you feel rewarded, satisfied, and fulfilled – in a word, fed – which also engages your brain as a whole, with a particular focus on its subcortical regions that emerged mainly during the mammalian stage of evolution.

 Feeling fed also helps you enjoy positive emotions such as pleasure, contentment, accomplishment, ease, and worth.
 As Barbara Fredrickson and other researchers have shown, these good feelings reduce stress, help people bounce back from illness and loss, strengthen resilience, draw attention to the big picture, and build inner resources.
 And when your own cup runneth over, studies have found that you’re more inclined to give to others; feeling good helps you do good.